-Associate Profesor Julian Chow's current research interests include community practice and service delivery in urban poverty, ethnic and immigrant neighborhoods; community analysis and needs assessment; program planning and development; and cultural competency services.
+Hutto-Patterson Charitable Foundation Professor Julian Chun-Chung Chow's research focuses on community practice and service delivery in urban poverty and ethnic and immigrant neighborhoods; community analysis and needs assessment; program planning and development; and cultural competency services.

-Dean and Professor Jeffrey L. Edleson is a leading expert in domestic violence.
+Dean and Specht Chair in Publicly Supported Social Services Jeffrey L. Edleson is a leading expert in domestic violence.
 His current research examines the impact of adult violence on children and how social systems respond to these children.

-Hutto Patterson Charitable Foundation Professor in Child and Family Studies Eileen Gambrill's research interests include professional ethics and education; evidence-based practice; professional decision making; social learning theory; behavioral methods; evaluation of practice; and social skills training.
+Professor of the Graduate School Eileen Gambrill's research interests include professional ethics and education; evidence-based practice; professional decision making; social learning theory; behavioral methods; evaluation of practice; and social skills training.

 Milton and Gertrude Chernin Professor Neil Gilbert is the co-director of the Center for Child and Youth Policy, director of the Center for Comparative Family Welfare and Poverty Research and the founding director of the Family Welfare Research Group.

-Harry and Riva Specht Professor James Midgley is an authority in the fields of international social work and social work and social policy in the developing world.
+Professor of the Graduate School James Midgley is an authority in the fields of international social work and social work and social policy in the developing world.
 His research interests include international social work, social development and social policy.

 Professor Kurt Organista's research focuses on psychosocial problems within the Chicano and Latino communities, acculturation and adjustment of ethnic minorities to American societies, minority mental health, cognitive behavioral therapy, depression in Latinos and HIV prevention with Mexican migrant laborers/Latinos.

-Milton and Florence Krenz Mack Distinguished Professor Steven P. Segal's research interests include mental health and social policy, research methods, adult residential care, self-help mental health services, violence and mental illness.
+Professor of the Graduate School Steven P. Segal's research interests include mental health and social policy, research methods, adult residential care, self-help mental health services, violence and mental illness.